-Throughout the year, no matter the season or weather, it's common for students, faculty and staff members to head for Yosemite, whether to just enjoy the breathtaking views or to conduct research in and around the park and Sierra Nevada on topics such as climate change, plant evolution, archeology and anthropology, solar energy, hydrology and engineering.
+Throughout the year, no matter the season or weather, it's common for students, faculty and staff members to head for Yosemite to enjoy the breathtaking views, and hike, climb and camp, or to conduct research in and around the park and Sierra Nevada on topics such as climate change, plant evolution, archeology and anthropology, solar energy, hydrology and engineering.
 Researchers from the Sierra Nevada Research Institute and all three schools at UC Merced take advantage of the living laboratory that is the Sierra Nevada.

 Students, some of whom have never been to the park before they come to UC Merced, forge their own relationships with the park, whether it’s the first-year students participating in the Week of Wilderness trip that takes them into the off-trail areas of Yosemite for hiking, camping and bonding with fellow students, more experienced students taking day or weekend trips to enjoy the park or joining the Yosemite Leadership Program and actually living and working in the park as rangers.